-- A. This is done with a hoop baton. - B. This category is judged on variety, difficulty, baton control, smoothness and technique, along with presentation and showmanship. - C. The routine should consist of combinations, creativity, consistent hoop movement, balance of material, connections, ambidexterity, full hand, high aerials, low flips, difficulty of tricks, vertical and horizontals, multiple body spins left and right. - D. Gymnastics: - 1.
-Novice may NOT incorporate any Gymnastic/Tumbling Skills - 2.
-Challenger/Beginner may incorporate 1 Gymnastic/Tumbling Skill - 3.
-Advanced may incorporate 3 Gymnastic/Tumbling Skills - 4.
-Adult athletes may incorporate 3 Gymnastic/Tumbling Skills Gymnastic skills are allowed, but NOT required. - E. Intentional floor rolls do not count as a drop. - F. Hoop twirling will highlight dexterity and coordination due to limited twirls that can be executed.
-Creativity is encouraged. - G. Timing begins with the athlete's first movement after the courtesy pose. - H. Timing ends with the final courtesy pose. - I. Time Limits: - 1.
-Challenger athletes have 0:30 1:30 minutes. - 2.
-Novice athletes have 0:30 1:30 minutes. - 3.
-Beginner athletes have 1:00 2:00 minutes. - 4.
-Advanced and Adult athletes have 1:00 2:00 minutes. - I. Placement: - 1.
-Ten athletes will qualify in each age and ability level for the AAU Junior Olympic Games. - 2.
-Top 6 Athletes in each age and ability level will medal at the AAU Nationals/AAU Junior Olympic Games.
+- A. This is done with a hoop baton. - B. This category is judged on variety, difficulty, baton control, smoothness and technique, along with presentation and showmanship. - C. The routine should consist of combinations, creativity, consistent hoop movement, and balance of material, connections, ambidexterity, full hand, high aerials, low flips, difficulty of tricks, vertical and horizontals, multiple body spins left and right. - D. Intentional floor rolls do not count as a drop. - E. Hoop twirling will highlight dexterity and coordination due to limited twirls that can be executed.
+Creativity is encouraged.